What is a Lien Waiver?

 - Top Links

 These docs can be confusing, but they don't need to be.
 Find answers to some frequently asked questions below.

 Map of Waiver Requirements

-The lien waiver rules, forms, and specifics are different in every state.
-This map gives you an overview of some lien waiver requirements across the country.
+The waiver rules, forms, and specifics are different in every state.
+This map gives you an overview of some lien release requirements across the country.

 Send Or Request A Free Waiver

-Make sending or collecting your next lien waiver super easy.
-Do it free with Levelset, and access all of our lien waiver forms.
+Make sending or collecting your next waiver super easy.
+Do it free with Levelset, and access all of our free forms.

 Lien waivers are documents exchanged at the time of payment in the construction industry.
 Typically, the party making payment requires the party receiving payment to sign a lien waiver.
 These documents are important to construction lenders, general contractors, subcontractors, suppliers, and others.

-Lien waivers act like a “receipt” of payment.
-It is evidence that a job participant has received payment, and therefore, will not file a mechanic’s lien on the job for non-payment.
+Waivers act like a “receipt” of payment.
+It is evident that a job participant has received payment, and therefore, will not file a mechanic’s lien on the job for non-payment.
 The person or company signing is “waiving” any future lien rights in the project.

 • Conditional Waiver on Final Payment